 Two of their measurement stations originated from the 90s and needed an upgrade in order to ensure reliably operation.
-The first station, used for axial and circumferential integrated gamma scanning and burnup determination, can be seen below.
+The first station, used for axial and circumferential integrated gamma scanning and burnup determination, can be seen here on the left.

 The second station is used to measure rod profiles, oxide layer thickness and to detect cracks and defect in the rod cladding, by means of distance and eddy current probes.
 The scanning systems of the two stations are constructed using similar hardware.